burninc0de/socialsox/README.md

 # Launch the Electron app (loads from Vite dev server in dev mode)
 npm start

-# For full development: Run both commands above in separate terminals
-# Terminal 1: npm run dev
-# Terminal 2: npm start
-# This gives you live updates in the Electron window

 # Build for production
 npm run build
 ```